 MDR Article 61(2) also provides an option that did not exist under the Directives, which applies to all class III devices and class IIb active devices intended to administer and/or remove a medicinal product, as referred to in MDR Annex VIII, Section 6.4 (Rule 12).
 This option allows a manufacturer to consult an expert panel, referred to in Article 106, Provision of scientific, technical and clinical opinions and advice, before the clinical evaluation and/or investigation.
 The purpose is for the expert panel to review the manufacturer's intended clinical development strategy and proposals for clinical investigation.
 The manufacturer must give due consideration to the views expressed by the expert panel and the consideration must be documented in the clinical evaluation report.
-A call for expression of interest to be appointed to MDR expert panels was published in 2019; however, it is not known at this time when set up will be complete and the panels will be functioning.
+Information on expert panels established under the MDR can be found on the European Commission website.

-Regulatory purpose of a PMCF investigation
+7.2 Regulatory purpose of a PMCF investigation